AdobeDocs/experience-manager-cloud-service.en/help/implementing/developing/tools/package-manager.md

 Packages enable the importing and exporting of repository content.
 You can use packages to install new content, transfer content between instances, and back up repository content.

-You can transfer packages between Package Manager and your local file system for development purposes.
+Using Package Manager, you can transfer packages between your AEM instance and your local file system for development purposes.

 ## What are Packages? {#what-are-packages}

-A package is a zip file holding repository content in the form of a file-system serialization, called vault serialization.
+A package is a zip file holding repository content in file-system serialization form, called vault serialization.
 This provides an easy-to-use and easy-to-edit representation of files and folders.

-Packages include content, both page content and project-related content, selected by using filters.
+Content included in the package is defined by using filters.

 A package also contains vault meta information, including the filter definitions and import configuration information.
 Additional content properties, which are not used for package extraction, can be included in the package, such as a description, a visual image, or an icon.
 These additional content properties are for the content package consumer and for informational purposes only.